kylesurowiec/swapi-rust/README.md

 # rust-swapi
 Rust wrapper for Star Wars API - https://swapi.co/

-WIP development of a Rust wrapper for the Star Wars API (https://swapi.co/).
+WIP development of a Rust wrapper for the Star Wars API.